PnEcrins/GeoNature-mobile/README.md

 >     type=GoogleDisk
 >     base=/tmp/tiles/

-Retrieved your WMS images as tiles, on the necessary tiles levels :
+Retrieved your WMS images as tiles, on the necessary tiles levels:

 >     tilecache_seed.py scan 7 12